 Electronic Application Procedure

 All applications must be submitted electronically to the Space Grant Office.
-The electronic submission must be made no later than 11:59 PM on March 26, 2021.
-The application packet described must be saved as a single PDF file and emailed to the Space Grant Office to Ms. Debra Fraser (email@example.com) with CC to Director Bernard Cole (SG.Director@uvm.edu).
+The application packet described must be saved as a single PDF file and emailed to the Space Grant Office to Dr. Ellen KW Brennan (Ellen.Brennan@uvm.edu) with CC to Director Bernard Cole (SG.Director@uvm.edu).
 Incomplete proposals will not receive consideration.
+Applications are currently closed are expected to open again in January 2023.

 Obligations Associated with Funding